-- (7) The Spend upon which Approvals and Sourcing decisions are based is the value over the full term of the commitment.
-The decision steps in the process below describe who is authorised to make a Sourcing, or supplier selection, decision. - (8) Final contract documents may only be signed by staff with the authority to sign on behalf of the University in accorance with the Delegations of Authority Policy and Register with the delegation limit that can cover the spend over the term of the agreement.
+- (7) The Spend on which Approvals and Sourcing decisions are based is the cost over the full term of the commitment.
+The decision steps in the process below describe who is authorised to make a Sourcing, or supplier selection, decision. - (8) Final contract documents may only be signed by staff with the authority to sign on behalf of the University, in accordance with the Delegations of Authority Policy and Register, with the appropriate delegation limit to cover the spend over the term of the agreement.